donalharrison/cosm_campaign_setting/worlds/aerdth/galimas/regions.md

         Chamber of Oracles: A sacred room where oracles receive and interpret messages from the divine.
         Significance: As a center for prophecy and celestial study, the spire underscores the empire’s quest to understand its destiny and navigate the future, guided by ancient wisdom and divine insight.

-#### **Silverhaven**
+#### **Sildhaven**
-- **Description:** A prosperous port city on the eastern coast, Silverhaven is the main hub for maritime trade and exploration.
+- **Description:** A prosperous port city on the eastern coast, Sildhaven is the main hub for maritime trade and exploration.
 The city's economy thrives on its busy docks and shipyards.
 - **Notable Features:**
   - **Harbor of Tides:** A massive and well-fortified harbor that can accommodate the largest of ships.
   - **Guildhall of Mariners:** A powerful merchant guild that controls much of the trade in and out of the city.